-An incremental backup is a backup of only those files which have changed since an immediately preceding backup.
-The term derives from the word “increment”, in that only an increment of the entire collection of files may be included in the backup.
+An incremental backup is a backup of only those files changed since them immediately preceding backup.
+The term derives from the word “increment,” in that only an increment of the entire collection of files will be included.

-Incremental backups are used as space-saving alternatives to full image backups, which backup everything.
+Incremental backups are used in conjunction with full backups as space-saving alternatives to backing up everything every time.

-An incremental backup is used when a series of backups is being taken periodically.
-The first backup taken is a full backup of everything, but each subsequent backup in the series is incremental, backing up only those files which have been modified since preceding backup.
+An incremental backup is used when backups are taken periodically.
+The first is a full backup of everything.
+Each subsequent backup in the series is incremental, backing up only those files which have been modified since the immediately preceding backup.

-While incremental backups do save space, they have an explicit built-in dependency – in order to recover an entire collection of files to its most recent state, the initial full backup, plus all the intervening incremental backups, must be used.« Back to Glossary Index
+While incremental backups save space, they have a built-in dependency: to recover an entire collection of files to its most recent state, the initial full backup, plus all intervening incremental backups, must be available.« Back to Glossary Index